 It is illegal to export anything older than 100 years.
 Please do not take any religious objects (prayer stones, statues, temple ritual objects, prayer flags, etc.) away from sacred sites and discourage others from doing so.

-Most Nepalese don't mind being photographed, but some do.
+Most Nepalese don't mind when people or foreigners photograph them, but some do.
 Ask first, especially if photographing ceremonies or older people.
 Paying for a picture reinforces a hand-out mentality.
 Try instead to establish a friendly rapport with a few words or gestures.

-Do not give candy, pens, trinkets or money to children but instead donate to a school, monastery or hospital.
-Nepalese give a few rupees to the handicapped and religious mendicants; you can do the same.
+Do not give candy, pens, trinkets, or money to children but instead donate to a school, monastery, or hospital.
+Nepalese give a few rupees to the disabled and religious mendicants; you can do the same.

 Bargain for souvenirs and trekking services but respect posted prices in restaurants and lodges.
-Ask around to establish a fair price: paying too much adds to inflation and paying too little denies the merchant of a fair return.
+Ask around to establish a fair price: paying too much adds to inflation, and paying too little denies the merchant of a reasonable return.

-Tipping is a newly accepted custom in Nepal .
-Hotel, restaurant, touring and trekking organization staff members often make up for relatively meager wages with tips.
-But, it should only reward good work.
-Don't tip for short taxi rides in town or any service person you've bargain with.
-Groups might give a reasonable amount per day to a tip pool to be divided among the staff, generally relative to rank, for good service.
+Tipping is a newly accepted custom in Nepal.
+Hotel, restaurant, touring, and trekking organization staff members often make up for relatively meager wages with tips.
+But it should only reward good work.
+Don't tip for short taxi rides in town or any service person you have a bargain.
+Groups might give a reasonable amount per day to a tip pool to be divided among the staff, generally relative to rank, for excellent service.